Using Multiple Lists

 The only reason these applicants might match on List B is if the research positions are filled on List A and the positions on List B are not filled by applicants who are not interested in research.
 In this case, the track might actually prefer Ellen to Rahim, since the track has already matched with other strong research applicants.
 As a result, the track might choose to reverse the rankings of these applicants on List B by ranking Ellen 6th and Rahim 7th, therefore giving Ellen preference over Rahim on List B.

 This technique for circumventing circular reversions can only be used for Multiple Lists submitted for a single track.
-It cannot be used for reversions between different tracks, since there is no guarantee the applicants will rank both Code Numbers.
+It cannot be used for reversions between different tracks, since there is no guarantee the applicants will rank both Match Code Numbers.